 Golden Pepper Soup

-In this soup, low-sodium chicken stock is infused with saffron; blended with wine, onion, garlic, celery, peppers, and spices; and then pureed.
-This pureed soup is good served either hot from the saucepan or chilled.
+In this velvety soup, low-sodium chicken stock is infused with saffron, blended with wine, onion, garlic, celery, peppers, and spices, and then pureed.

 - 3 cups homemade or low-sodium chicken stock, skimmed of fat